 Eligibility requirements and tier-based funding criteria

-Be a registered CASHA programme participant (Targets 1-8)
+Be a registered CASHA programme participant with a unique identifier

-Reside and operate in eligible Challenge Fund counties
+Reside and operate within an eligible CASHA Challenge Fund County

-Submit the official CASHA Challenge Fund application form, countersigned by a pipeline partner
+Submit the official CASHA Challenge Fund application form through the recommended pipeline

-Provide evidence of participation in CASHA capacity building
+Show evidence of participation in CASHA capacity building activities

-Accept all Challenge Fund terms, including safeguarding, monitoring, and compliance requirements
+Accept the Fund's terms and conditions, including consent, safeguarding, monitoring, and compliance requirements

 Tier-Based Funding Eligibility